 Attempt to try not to execute too many numbers of updates all at once.
 By updating plugins/modules as updates become reachable(rather than standing by to do them at the same time), you can limit the number of updates WordPress needs to do each time.
-If you want to keep your site with everything looking great, make a point to read our top to bottom guide on WordPress maintenance.
+If you want to keep your site with everything looking great, make a point to read our top-to-bottom guide on WordPress maintenance.

-Ensure Plugin/Themes are correspondents
+Ensure Plugins/Themes are correspondent

 Ensure plugins/Themes are viable with your adaptation of WordPress prior to updating.
 You can check the confirmed similarity right from your WordPress dashboard.

 Don’t Refresh Away From the Screen During an Update

 The easiest demanding method for keeping away from this is to be forced to do anything while the update is taking place.
 Ensure you hold on until all updates are finished before refreshing or exploring away from the screen – and look down to check that plugins further down the screen have been refreshed.

 How Maintenance Mode Affects Your Users

 In the time of maintenance mode, a WordPress site may not work as expected or even seem not working.
 This can make a bad client experience, and users might question the site’s believability or WordPress Website Security, which can influence future traffic regularly.

 WordPress offers a basic default maintenance mode and a sprinkle page.
 Still, it is only a plain URL page with the text “For a moment unreachable for planned maintenance .
 Return in a moment.” which looks rather dull.